-the Complex Business Litigation Court is the first court in Florida devoted entirely to complex business litigation cases.
-It serves as a subdivision of the Circuit Civil Division in Orange County, and was created to hear more complicated cases, which normally require more intense case management.
-By limiting its focus to complex business litigation, the court provides a streamlined process for efficiently and effectively resolving complicated corporate and commercial disputes in a fairly short amount of time, thereby greatly reducing the costs associated with lengthy litigation.
+Along, Speakers Bureau, and Town Halls.
+The court's award-winning website, www.NinthCircuit. org, offers a wealth of information and educational resources for both legal professionals and self-represented litigants.
+The court has delved further into the technological realm by creating jury videos, initial appearance and arraignment videos, and public service announcements on court programs litigation, the court provides a streamlined process for efficiently and effectively resolving complicated corporate and commercial disputes in a fairly short amount of time, thereby greatly reducing the costs associated with lengthy litigation.
 The court also places great emphasis on alternative dispute resolution and pre-trial settlement, which significantly reduces the cost of court operations.
-Cases involving contracts, Article 9 and antitrust suits, intellectual property, franchise disputes and/or unfair competition disputes are among the cases suitable for adjudication in this subdivision, provided the disputed amount is greater than \$75,000.00.
+Cases involving contracts, Article 9 and antitrust suits, intellectual property, franchise disputes and/or unfair competition disputes are among the cases suitable for adjudication in this subdivision, provided that the disputed amount is greater than \$75,000.00.
 For more information, in Orange County please call 407-836-2366.